-1. Data clear function (TSF_FDC)
+1. Data clear function (TSF FDC)

-The TOE provides data clear functions that clear the user data stored in the HDD, that is the image data files which are spooled or stored, or the address book data file.
-These functions consist of the following functions.
+The TOE provides the data clear function that clears the user data stored in the HDD, that is the image data files which are spooled or stored, or the address book data file.
+This function consists of the following functions.
 Each function disables regeneration of the image data by overwriting the HDD with a random value.